apache/royale-docs/features/as3.md

 The Royale compiler extends the ActionScript language with useful new features.
 These language extensions are considered optional, and to use the new syntax you must enable certain compiler flags.

-The following new ActionScript features are available with the Royale compiler:
+The following new ActionScript features are available with the Royale compiler.
+Each page indicates in which release of Apache Royale the feature becomes available:

 * [Abstract Classes](features/as3/abstract-classes)
 * [Arrow Functions](features/as3/arrow-functions)